intuit/foremast-brain/CONTRIBUTING.md

   * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an individual CLA.
   * If you work for a company that wants to allow you to contribute your work, then you'll need to sign a corporate CLA.

-To sign and submit a CLA, see the [CLA doc](https://git.k8s.io/community/CLA.md).

 ### Contributing A Patch